tidal3527/stable-research/docs/02-market-trends/02-stablecoins-impact-usd-dollar/index.md

 - **Tether (USDT):** The largest stablecoin issuer held **approximately $97.6 billion in U.S. Treasury bonds** as of mid-2024, ranking it as the **18th largest holder of U.S. government debt**, surpassing Germany and the UAE ([EconLib](https://www.econlib.org/jeff-hummel-on-tether/#:~:text=Treasuries%20after%20the%20governments%20of,%E2%80%9D)).
 - **USD Coin (USDC):** Circle, the issuer of USDC, keeps about **80% of its reserves in short-term U.S. Treasuries**, with holdings surpassing **$40 billion** ([Circle](https://www.circle.com/blog/how-the-usdc-reserve-is-structured-and-managed#:~:text=How%20the%20USDC%20Reserve%20is,within%20the%20US%20banking%20system)).

-As stablecoins grow, their issuers allocate more capital to U.S. safe assets, **making them significant players in the U.S. Treasury market**.
+As stablecoins grow, their issuers allocate more capital to U.S. safe assets, making them significant players in the U.S. Treasury market.
 Policymakers have noted that requiring issuers to hold Treasuries against stablecoins guarantees liquidity and demand for USD-denominated sovereign debt ([Atlantic Council](https://www.atlanticcouncil.org/)).
 This dynamic strengthens the dollar’s role in global finance.

 ## Implications for Other Global Currencies

-The rise of stablecoins could have significant consequences for non-USD currencies, raising concerns among policymakers worldwide:
+Stablecoins carry significant risks for non-USD currencies, raising concerns among policymakers worldwide:

 ### **1. Diminished Role of Other Currencies**